 Appropriate management for these horses will differ from that of horses suffering from hay or barn-associated heaves.
 For SPAOPD horses, removal from pasture during the summer months is best.
 They will also need to be kept in a low-dust environment.

 As with hay or barn-associated heaves, researchers aren’t completely clear on what induces SPAOPD.
 A hypersensitivity to inhaled pollens or outdoor molds is suspected to trigger these horses, but air pollution may play a part as well.
+Recently, a fungal component has been proposed as another mechanism contributing to the initiation of the disease.

 The most common clinical feature of SPAOPD is labored breathing (dyspnoea), which can be severe in some horses.
 This is characterized by an exaggerated and prolonged exhale with persistent nostril dilation.